josephabbey/josephabbey.dev/src/content/blog/predbat-for-smart-battery-management.md

 description: |-
   What I'm learning about using Predbat to optimize my home battery system with Home Assistant.
 tags:
+  - home-assistant
-  - homeassistant
+  - predbat
 pubDate: 2025-09-25
 next: predbat-dashboard
+cover: ../../assets/blog/predboard-dashboard/power-prediction.png
 ---

 [Predbat](https://springfall2008.github.io/batpred/) is an open-source battery optimiser for your home solar and battery system.

-It uses a model to predict your solar generation ([Solcast](https://solcast.com/)), a model to predict Octopus Agile prices (if you use it) and it creates and uses a model to predict your load power (consumption).
+It uses a model to [predict your solar generation](#solar-model) ([Solcast](https://solcast.com/)), a model to [predict Octopus Agile prices](#rates-model) (if you use it) and it creates and uses a model to [predict your load power](#load-model) (consumption).
 Combining these three models, it will produce a plan to charge/discharge your battery in the most cost-effective way, it can also manage your car charging.

 ![Power Prediction](../../assets/blog/predboard-dashboard/power-prediction-no-derived.png)